-I’m very passionate about health and fitness, (eating healthy, heavy weight training, etc.) and in 2010, a friend said to me “for someone who cares so much about your health, I don’t understand how you can smoke,” and that comment hit me hard.
+I’m very passionate about health and fitness (eating healthy, heavy weight training, etc.), and in 2010, a friend said to me, “for someone who cares so much about your health, I don’t understand how you can smoke,” and that comment flipped a switch in my head.

-I immediately decided I wanted to quit and I gave electronic cigarettes a try.
-I figured that if I got a cheap e-cig from the gas station, I would be disappointed and end up going back to cigarettes, so I ordered an expensive kit online (I think it was $120).
-I wanted the best quality device I could get.
-Way back in 2010, the most common device available was a cig-a-like, which are little e-cigs that look and feel like a normal cigarette and that’s what I bought.
-Cig-a-likes are still around, but you can get a kit for less than $20 these days.
+I immediately decided I wanted to quit and tried electronic cigarettes.
+I was serious about this, so I figured that if I got a cheap e-cig from the gas station, I would probably be disappointed and end up going back to cigarettes, so I ordered an expensive kit online (I think it was $120).

-The reason I went with an e-cig rather than nicotine gum or a patch is because I felt like what I really needed to quit was something that closely resembled smoking.
+I went with an e-cig rather than nicotine gum or a patch because I felt like what I needed to quit was something that closely resembled smoking.

-I started with high nicotine cartridges and worked my way down to zero MG nicotine over several months and then quit entirely three months later.
-I had no desire to smoke again and I’ve been tobacco free since August 2010.
+I started with high-nicotine cartridges, worked my way down to zero MG nicotine over several months, and then quit three months later.
+I had no desire to smoke again, and I’ve been smoke-free since August 2010.

-I rarely used my e-cigarette after quitting but I kept it around just in case, for example, if I went to a poker party or if I went out with friends.
-Even on those occasions, I found that I didn’t really feel like using my e-cig.
-After a year or so, I stopped carrying it around altogether.
+After quitting, I rarely used my e-cigarette anymore, but I carried it around just in case, for example, if I went to a poker party or if I went out with friends.
+But even on those occasions, I found that I didn’t really feel like using my e-cig.
+And after a year or so, I stopped carrying it around entirely.

-Quitting smoking was one of the hardest things I’ve ever had to do in my life and it’s important to me that I do what I can to help anyone going through the same struggles and that’s why I do what I do.
+Quitting smoking was one of the hardest things I’ve ever had to do in my life.
+It’s important to me to offer advice to others so that I can help anyone going through the same struggles as I did.

 Using an electronic cigarette was the best thing I could have ever done for my health.